 Closed on: January 1, Shrove Tuesday, December 24/25/31

-Visit only possible with a guided tour; guided tours (in German) every hour on the hour
+A visit is only possible with a guided tour; tours (in German) start every hour on the hour.

 Last guided tour: